symbol/symbol-docs/source/guides/multisig/creating-a-multisig-account.rst

 .. _guide-get-multisig-account-info:

-8. If everything goes well, the account is now multisig, being Alice and Bob cosignatories.
+8. If everything goes well, the account is now set as multisig, being Alice and Bob accounts their cosignatories.
-You can get the list of the multisig accounts where Alice or Bob are cosignatories using the ``getMultisigAccountInfo`` function.
+You can get the list of the multisig accounts where Alice or Bob are cosignatories with the function ``MultisigHttp.getMultisigAccountInfo()``.

 .. example-code::